Istanbul Food Guide

 Bomonti beer began life in Istanbul in the 1890s.
 Created to rival beer imported from Munich at an affordable price, a beer garden was quickly established near the brewery with views of the Bosphorous, and the streets and neighborhood were named after the brewery.

 This beer even became an official supplier to the imperial court.
 After World War I, this company was forced to sell to a Turkish company for the next ten years, after which the Turkish state took control.
 Unfortunately, the old brewery and beer garden was demolished after it ceased production.
-Some parts of the original site were preserved, and a microbrewery named Torch opened in 2016 (see below).
+Some parts of the original site were preserved, and the Torch microbrewery now operates there alongside The Populist bar, which opened in 2016 (see below).

 Tuborg